tiagombsilva/HyprDotFiles/README.md

 - blueman: Graphical bluetooth manager

 # Other problems
 - container with no access to host vpn using systemd https://wiki.archlinux.org/title/Systemd-resolved#DNS
+- gpg signing with intellij use pinentry-program pinentry-gnome3 on ~/.gnupg/gpg-agent.conf if error use too: export GPG_TTY=$(tty)